 When my father was 12 his father died.
-At his funeral he met a man named Kevin O’Donnell and his wife Peg O’Donnell, who were close friends of his Dad.
+At his funeral he met a man named Kevin O’Donnell and his wife Peg O’Donnell, who were close friends of the family.
 My dad told me that he had an immediate connection to this man and wished he could be his father.

 This is something I learned when my father gave Kevin O’Donnell’s eulogy in 2012, almost 40 years after he first had that thought.
-It turns out that Kevin did become his dad, because just a few months after his died, Peg O’Donnell also died in childbirth with her 6th child.
-This left my dad’s mom, Ellen, widowed with two kids and his dad to be, Kevin, widowed with six kids including an infant.
+It turns out that Kevin did become his dad, because just a few months after his own dad died, Peg O’Donnell also passed away.
+This left my dad’s mom, Ellen, widowed with two kids and his dad to be, Kevin, widowed with six kids.
 Within a year they decided to get married.
 They adopted each other’s children to form a family of 8 kids, with ages ranging from less than a year to 16 years old.

 My father, his mom and his sister moved from Royal Oak, Michigan to Cleveland, Ohio in the summer of 1965.
 At the time, Kevin (my fathers new father and my grandfather) was the general manager of a steel company in Cleveland but was ready for a new challenge.
 He saw an article in the newspaper about the Peace Corps and their need for experienced leaders.
 He had heard about young college grads joining the Peace Corps, but it had not occurred to him that they needed older, more experienced managers to run the programs.
 Kevin thought it sounded like a good idea so he sent them a letter.
 They called him for an interview and within two weeks offered him the job of setting up and running the Peace Corps in Korea.
 The next thing anybody knew, Kevin & Ellen and their 8 children were moving to Seoul, South Korea where Kevin would serve as the first director of Peace Corps Korea.
 My dad spent all four years of high school at Seoul Foreign School (SFS), which at the time was a small school mostly for the children of missionaries.
 He had 18 students in his graduating class…the largest graduating class up to that point in the school’s history.